 As is the case with treatment options and private facilities offering a wider variety, private facilities also tend to offer more of a variety of recreational and leisure activities.
 Private facilities that offer luxury treatments for addiction recovery will offer activities such as horseback riding, golf therapy, swimming, a number of sports, and even special treatments to alleviate withdrawal during detoxification.
 On the other hand, public facilities tend to offer the basics, allowing individuals time for recreation, but most public facilities won’t offer such luxuries as spa treatments and horseback riding.

 Find Your Path Out of Addiction At the Palm Beach Institute

 If you or someone you love is suffering from addiction, the Palm Beach Institute is here to help.
-Our team of recovery specialists have help many addicts find the right addiction recovery programs to return to lives of health and fulfillment.
-Don’t wait—call us today at 1-855-960-5456.
+Our team of recovery specialists has helped many addicts find the right addiction recovery programs to return to lives of health and fulfillment.
+Don’t wait—call us today at 1-855-534-3574 or contact us online.

 Leave a Comment